Nischal11VII/airNischal/README.md

 ---

-> **This project was created as a part of a college assignment and demonstrates practical usage of C programming, ncurses library, file handling, and user authentication in a real-world scenario.**
+> **This project was created as a part of a college assignment and demonstrates practical usage of Cpp programming, ncurses library, file handling, and user authentication in a real-world scenario.**